jdomainapp/jda/ReadMe.md

 java -jar target/address-service-0.0.1-SNAPSHOT.jar
 ```

-## Use Docker images to run JDA's applications
+## Run a JDA's module application in a Docker container
 1. Pull the JDA run-time docker image, named `jdare`,  from Docker's Hub: https://hub.docker.com/repository/docker/ducmle/jdare/general

 2. Run the necessary infrastructure services of the app on the **host machine**.
 These may include a combination of the followings (depending on the type of application): database, configuration server, discovery server, gateway server, Kafka server, etc.